Chaos in the vicinity of a singularity in the Three-Body Problem: The equilateral triangle experiment in the zero angular momentum limit: Introduction

-Chaos can be defined as occurring when small perturbations to the initial conditions results in different macroscopic outcomes (e.g., which of the three particles is the one to be ejected).
+Chaos can be defined as occurring when small perturbations to the initial conditions result in different macroscopic outcomes (e.g., which of the three particles is the one to be ejected).
 The extreme sensitivity to the initial conditions manifests itself through the exponential growth of small perturbations that can exhibit unpredictable and divergent behaviour, yielding completely different outcomes for nearly identical sets of initial conditions \cite{Boekholt2}.
 This implies numerical and physical consequences \cite{Laskar} and, as already mentioned, points to the need to develop a probabilistic theory for chaotic regions of phase space \cite{Boening,Leigh2016a,Leigh18,Stone}.

 This extreme sensitivity to the initial conditions can also result in diverging trajectories through phase space purely due to the accumulation of numerical errors, which act as small perturbations to the system at each time-step, effectively mimicking and amplifying the effects of chaos.
+We depict this behaviour in Figure~\ref{fig:Fig1}, by showing the trajectories of the particles in position space for similar sets of initial conditions.
 Consequently, a high degree of accuracy and precision is needed over long-time-scale integrations, to ensure that the simulated solutions are correct, and to remove the concern of numerical errors mimicking the effects of chaos.
 The development of sophisticated gravity integrators has proved essential by reducing the accumulation of numerical errors, and guaranteeing the reliability of orbital integrations over long periods of times (i.e., many orbital periods) \cite{Laskar,Sussman,Ito,Hayes}.
 Most dynamical systems display some aspect of chaos, including solar system small bodies e.g. \cite{Wisdom,Boekholt,Correia}, small stellar systems e.g. \cite{Hut,Portegies,Martinez,Leigh12,Leigh17,Leigh18,Leigh18b,Stone}, star clusters e.g. \cite{Miller,Goodman}, galaxies e.g. \cite{Valluri}, and so on.

 In this paper, our focus is to study chaos in the vicinity of a singularity in the three-body problem.
 The singularity we consider is a three-body collision at the system centre of mass, which occurs when the three particles are released from rest, each initially at the vertex of a perfect equilateral triangle.
 This creates a singularity in the gravitational acceleration, since the particles overlap in both space and time upon reaching the system centre of mass for this idealized initial configuration.
 By perturbing the planar equilateral triangle and releasing the particles from rest, they will arrive at the system centre of mass at nearly the same time, but slightly offset.
 In this way, we can probe the interaction outcomes directly in the vicinity of the singularity, resolving it down to very small spatial scales.
 Our experiments are designed to be entirely planar, with each system composed of three point-particles with equal masses, each located initially at a randomly sampled position for the corresponding vertex for that particle.
 This experiment is in the zero angular momentum limit, since there is no angular momentum for any configuration initially at rest.